 about

-Laneway haunt, shadow spook, purveyor of junk magic.
-Probably a witch.
+Hi.
+I’m an American-Australian interdisciplinary artist with an aversion to writing about myself in third person.
 My projects tend to be more about the method than the medium, but writing and photography are cornerstones of my creative practice.
-I’ll use whatever a concept asks for, though – which in the past has included everything from matchsticks to ferrofluid to RFID tags.
+I’ll use whatever a concept asks for, though – which has included everything from matchsticks to ferrofluid to RFID tags.

 I used to be a journalist, and in the early 2000s I wrote a fair bit about the enchanting confluence of technology and art that was happening then, including the emergence of ARGs (Alternate Reality Games) and other experiments in transmedia storytelling.
 Alas, most of my writing from that time has fallen off the edge of the archival cliff.
 Vale, America’s alt-weekly press.
 The world is a less interesting and more dangerous place without you.

-I went on to do an MA in Creative Technology at the University of Salford, where I started digging deep into technomagic.
-In addition to a Tarot installation using those RFID tags, I made an oracle out of spam email, and some terrible 3D renders of a gazebo because the university thought that forcing us to learn animation would make us employable.
+Im 2006 I went on to do an MA in Creative Technology at the University of Salford, where I started digging deep into technomagic.
+In addition to a Tarot installation using those aforementioned RFID tags, I made an oracle out of spam email, and some terrible 3D renders of a gazebo because the university thought that forcing us to learn animation would make us employable.
+(Joke’s on me: I could really use those 3D design skills now.)